tealtools/dekaf/README.md

 Dekaf is a proprietary visual user interface for Apache Pulsar: <https://dekaf.io>

-Feel free to start discussions or create issues in this GitHub repository.

 ## Quick Start

 - Please make sure that you have [Docker](https://docs.docker.com/get-docker/)